 Every country has a version of their own homemade soup that makes them feel at home, and in Paraguay it is Bori Bori.
 But there’s something special in the soup, too.
-This heart chicken soup has cornmeal and cheese balls in the middle to keep people warm in the most freezing months too!
+This hearty chicken soup has cornmeal and cheese balls in the middle to keep people warm in the most freezing months.

-The name of the soup might be Bori Bori but it’s actually pronounced as, “vorí vorí” in Guarani language.
+The name Bori Bori is actually pronounced as ‘vorí vorí’ in Guarani language.
 Usually, this language uses repetitions of words to show abundance, and soup this good is never made for one person.

 After the country’s conflict, food was limited and everyday groceries were hard to find.
 That’s why the Paraguayans managed to make something delicious and nutritious in order to survive, whilst also being deeply flavorsome.

 How Does Bori Bori Taste?